Five months after I started offering vinyl wrap installation in Canada,

 By then, they had already verified:

-- My finish quality
+- my finish quality

-- My speed
+- my speed

-- And that interior film actually worked
+- that architectural film / vinyl wrap actually worked for their locations

 Final Project in Canada